-Welcome to the first edition of Ask Pro Wrestling Stories, where our monthly column will answer questions you’ve asked on social media like this weeks on Bam Bam Bigelow!
-ASK PWS is where you humanoids (RIP, Brain) ask the questions, and I try to think of witty, informative answers.
+Welcome to Ask Pro Wrestling Stories, an occasional column where we answer questions you’ve asked on social media, like this week on Bam Bam Bigelow!
+ASK PWS is where you humanoids (RIP, Brain) ask the questions, and we try to think of witty, informative answers.

 From @Neil_Bomb on Twitter: Was it [Bam Bam Bigelow’s] attitude and politics that always got in the way of him being a bonafide main eventer? [sic]

 As I said on Twitter, the short answer is yes.
 The long answer is yeeeeeeeeeeeesssssssss.
 But that really doesn’t tell the whole story, does it?
 Every WrestleMania season, we hear about how it’s someone’s lifelong dream to main-event the biggest show of the year.
 Well, Bam Bam Bigelow did that.

 At that point, he’s probably the best wrestler in the world not named Misawa.
 But, like Bret Hart before him, Shawn was never a draw.
 (And Kevin Nash was even less so.)
 McMahon didn’t trust HBK-Diesel to carry the biggest show of the year, so he reached out to a bonafide mainstream star in Taylor, and paired him with an undeniably great worker in Bam Bam Bigelow.
 Despite a decent, if unspectacular undercard, the main event of that WM is all anyone remembers.

 If I have my timing correct (and there’s no guarantee that I do), this is when Bam Bam and the Kliq began having problems.
 Bam Bam Bigelow was a top worker wherever he went.
 He was huge, athletic despite a knee injury that slowed him down for a couple of years, and he had a unique look with the bald, tattooed head and missing front tooth.

-Bam Bam Bigelow: Personal Problems and How he Became a Hero
+Bam Bam Bigelow – Personal Problems and How he Became a Hero

 When he died in 2007 at the age of 45, a coroner’s report revealed Bigelow had cocaine and anti-anxiety medication in his system.
 But it’s also important to remember that Bigelow was also a bonafide hero.
 In July of 2000, he saved three children from a burning house near his own home, resulting in second-degree burns over 40 percent of his body.
 Here’s what happened, in Bigelow’s own words:

 From Dave, on Facebook: Everyone rates Bobby Heenan as the greatest manager of all time.
 Who rounds out Mount Rushmore for wrestling managers?

 And my dark horse pick?
 The Grand Wizard himself, Ernie Roth.
 A lot of the managerial antics people came to enjoy as wrestling exploded were pioneered by Roth as the manager for the original Sheik.
-Plus, there’s the fact that Roth, a homosexual Jewish man, took a shot at the KKK with his gimmick of “the Grand Wizard.”
+Plus, there’s the fact that Roth, a homosexual Jewish man, took a shot at the KKK with his gimmick of “The Grand Wizard.”
 That takes some balls.
 Roth also doesn’t get the credit he deserves these days, but he managed top acts like the Sheik and Superstar Graham in his heyday.
 The man was great at what he did.

 From Darrin, who slid into my DMs: When are you going to do a story on the Fabulous Moolah?